-- Student Visa application fee of $535.
-Please add and extra $700 if you are renewing your visa for second time inside Australia
+- Student Visa application fee is $620 as main applicant.
+If you are applying with your partner you would need to add $420 and for each child $150.
+Please add and extra $700 for each person, if you are renewing your visa for the second time inside Australia.

 - Tuition Fees.
-To cover this, most of the school are offering payment plans to the onshore students so don’t worry as you can make a payment of $500 to secure your place, get your enrolment done and be able to apply for your next visa.
+To cover this, most of the schools are offering payment plans to the onshore students so don’t worry as you can make a payment from $500 to secure your place, get your enrolment done and be able to apply for your next visa.